ripsawridge/site/contents/content/cma/2023/rawlins-steamboat.md

 *26.7 miles and 2890 feet elevation gain.*

 Christine drove me out to the same place she dropped me off before.

-We said our goodbyes, having really enjoyed the conversation, realizing that we see things the same way in many respects.
-Thomas Sowell's book offers an idea of two basic worldviews on life: the "Anointed Ones" and the "Pessimistic View."
+I enjoyed reading in Thomas Sowell's book an idea of two basic worldviews on life: the "Anointed Ones" and the "Pessimistic View."
 The anointed ones believe we are the only ones coming to rescue us (to use one of their favorite phrases), so we need to remake